 Professor of Medicinal Chemistry, University of Parma, Italy.

-My research interests include drug design, structure-activity relationship studies and molecular modelling applied to compounds of pharmaceutical interest.
+My research interests are related to drug design, structure-activity relationships and molecular modelling applied to compounds of pharmaceutical interest.

 Physicist, in 1996 he started his studies in Macromolecular Crystallography at the Advanced Biotechnology Center, Genova (I).
 In 1997 he achieved the Advanced Certificate in Principles of Protein Structures (PPS).
 Birkbeck College, University of London, UK. and in 1998 he spent a period at the “York Structural Biology Laboratory”, York University, York, UK for a Macromolecular crystallography traineeship.
 He participated to the NASA expeditions STS100/ISS6A and STS110/ISS7A, by designing experiment of protein crystallization onboard the International Space Station (ISS).
 Director of different Courses and Workshops, he is the author/coauthor of more than 100 peer-reviewed scientific publications.

 Camillo Rosano has the Habilitation as Full Professor in Biochemistry and Habilitation as Full Professor in Applied Biology.
 Italian Ministry for University, Education and Research (MIUR), 2012